 Noch Fragen?
 Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

-Discover Tuscany by Tall Ship & Bike or Tall Ship & MTB.
-Gently rolling hills, magnificent architecture, azure blue sea, a language that sounds like music, and plenty of dolce vita are all guaranteed on a journey to Italy.
-Historic sites, vibrant culture, unique cities, mouth-watering cuisine, and delicious wine: A holiday in Italy is a treat for all the senses!
+Travel through Tuscany or the Aeolian Islands by boat & bike.
+Gently rolling hills, colourful volcanic formations, magnificent architecture, azure blue sea, a language that sounds like music and plenty of dolce vita are all guaranteed on a journey to Italy.
+Historic sites, vibrant culture, unique cities, mouth-watering cuisine, and delicious wine: a holiday in Italy stimulates all your senses!

 Tuscany, formally Tuscia, is a region in central Italy and was the heart of the Renaissance.
 Its name is derived from the Etruscan people who settled in the region in ancient times.
 The Tuscan countryside is characterised by lines of cypress trees, vineyards and olive groves scattered across rolling gold-green hills.
 What complements the breath-taking nature of the region better than delicious Tuscan food and wine!
 This cycling holiday is a true feast for the senses.
 A holiday in Tuscany is not complete without a visit to the island of Elba, one of the best places to visit in Italy.
 The country’s third largest island captivates with its lush nature and rich history.